Search: Advanced search

 · Residency.
 All CHP enrollees must be New York State residents.

 · Other Health Insurance Coverage.
 Children cannot be covered under other health insurance and receive CHP.
 They also cannot be eligible for coverage under the public employees' state health benefits plan.
-Some children who were covered by employer-based health insurance within the past six months may be subject to a waiting period before they can be enrolled in CHP.

 All applicants/recipients must enroll in a CHP managed care plan and all services, including pharmacy and family planning, are provided through the plan.
 Enrollees receive primary, preventive, specialty and inpatient care.
 Unlike Medicaid, CHP will not cover orthodontia treatment, long-term care services for the chronically ill, like nursing home stays, personal care services, hospice care, intermediate care facilities for the developmentally disabled and private duty nursing.
 CHP also does not cover non-emergency transportation, medical supplies and over-the-counter drugs not prescribed by a doctor.